setiQuest/ML4SETI/README.md

 ## Other Reading

 The SETI Institute has been partnering with IBM for almost two years now.
 We've done amazing work together and have written about it in various places.
-Please check it out!
+Please check it out.

   * [SETI@IBMCloud: SETI data, publicly available, from IBM](https://developer.ibm.com/clouddataservicesold/2016/09/29/seti-data-on-ibm-cloud/)
   * [SETI sparks Machine Learning to sift Big Data](http://blog.ibmjstart.net/2015/07/14/seti-sparks-machine-learning-to-sift-big-data/)